 Treatment and prognosis

-MVNTs appear to be benign tumours with very indolent biological behaviour which can, if asymptomatic, be followed with imaging alone.
+MVNTs appear to be benign tumours with very indolent biological behaviour which can, if asymptomatic, be followed by imaging alone.
 In symptomatic patients (epileptic) surgical resection often controls seizures, with no tumour regrowth reported 1-4.

 dysembryoplastic-neuroepithelial-tumor - DNET